section-engineering-education/engineering-education/content/articles/multiclass-text-classification-with-pyspark/index.md

 - [References](#references)

 ### Prerequisites
 A reader must have:

 1. A good understanding of [Python](/engineering-education/python-projects-for-beginners/).
 2. [Anaconda](https://www.anaconda.com/) installed in your machine.
 3. A good knowledge of [Jupyter Notebook](https://jupyter.org/).
 4. An understanding of [machine learning modeling](/engineering-education/house-price-prediction/).
-5. Download the Udemy dataset [here](https://drive.google.com/file/d/1-TfybHeSWpP9UJLxeNDIFT1CPfxn7XWT/view?usp=sharing)
+5. Download the Udemy dataset [here](https://drive.google.com/file/d/1-TfybHeSWpP9UJLxeNDIFT1CPfxn7XWT/view?usp=sharing).

-> NOTE: To follow along easily, use [Jupyter Notebook](https://jupyter.org/) in building our text classification model.
+> NOTE: To follow along easily, use [Jupyter Notebook](https://jupyter.org/) to build your text classification model.

 ### Introduction
 Pyspark uses the Spark API in data processing and model building.
 Spark API consists of the following libraries:

 1. Spark SQl.